Alxmerino/craft-locked-entries/README.md

 Gives users the ability to mark entries as 'locked' so only they can edit them

+## Key Features:
+- **Lock Entries**: Users can mark entries as locked, signaling that they are responsible for editing and maintaining those entries.
+- **Editing Permissions**: Once an entry is locked, other users will be restricted from making changes, ensuring a single point of responsibility.
+- **Flexible Management**: Administrators have the ability to override locks, ensuring smooth collaboration when necessary.

 ## Requirements

 This plugin requires Craft CMS 4.x or later, and PHP 8.0.2 or later.